kpanesar88/easy-rentals-website-frontend/README.md

-# Car Website
+# easy-rentals-website-frontend

 **Description:**
 This project is a sleek and modern website designed to showcase various car models.
 It features interactive sections, smooth transitions, and an engaging user experience.
-The website includes images and links to detailed information about different car models, providing a visually appealing and informative experience for car enthusiasts.

 **Features**
 - Showcases car models with images and links.